-- Mr Wonka has made his fortune by selling chocolate to children.
+- Mr Wonka made his fortune by selling chocolate to children.

-Later on, Violet Beauregarde is also described as podgy: “before Mr Wonka could stop her, she shot out a fat hand and grabbed the stuck of gum out of the little drawer …” (p112).
+Later on, the book describes Violet Beauregarde as podgy, too: “before Mr Wonka could stop her, she shot out a fat hand and grabbed the stuck of gum out of the little drawer …” (p112).
 Ironically, this ends with Violet temporarily becoming even fatter and rounder.

 Being fat in the Wonkaverse is short-hand for greed – for excess and craving – and all the brats have this particular sickness.
 Greed helps them win their golden tickets, but then is their downfall.